Napatech

-Napatech is a public company based in Denmark that develops and manufactures high speed network accelerators specifically designed for real-time network monitoring and analysis applications.
+Napatech is a public company based in Denmark that develops and manufactures high speed network accelerators (SmartNICs) specifically designed for real-time network monitoring and analysis applications.
 The accelerators can be used in standard servers, allowing OEM vendors to build products using commercial off-the-shelf hardware.
 Examples of typical applications are network performance monitoring, test and measurement, security and optimization.
 Napatech's products are used in a variety of industries such as financial services, telecom, cloud and data center services, e-commerce and media, infrastructure and defense, as well as enterprise management and security.

 The company, which is an OEM supplier with a base of over 140,000 ports deployed, enables network equipment manufacturers to provide visibility into the performance and operation of their customers' networks, applications and data services.

 Napatech entered the Oslo Stock Exchange in December 2013.

 History

 Early days

-Napatech was founded in January 2003 as a privately owned company by Jens Christophersen and Thomas Jørgensen, two Danish IT entrepreneurs who initially worked from an office at the Danish Technical University.
-They managed to raise US$320,000 for prototype development of their first, programmable 10GbE accelerator.
+Napatech was founded in January 2003 as a privately owned company by Jens Christophersen and Thomas Jørgensen, two Danish IT entrepreneurs who initially worked from an office at the Technical University of Denmark.
+They raised US$320,000 for prototype development of their first, programmable 10GbE accelerator.
 Christophersen and Jørgensen had identified a problem with the unprecedented growth of data, and their idea was that since Internet traffic roughly doubles every year, the hardware itself could not keep up with the rate of data growth.
 They also saw and understood the need for monitoring the performance of a network in order to enable the optimization of it and its applications.

 Napatech, which is itself a combination of the words 'Napa Valley' and 'Technology', was growing rapidly in 2003, and by August the company had five employees.
 By the end of 2003, the company announced the industry's first 10G programmable Ethernet accelerator based on the Virtex-II Pro FPGA.
 Soon after, the company set out to conquer Silicon Valley and established their first office in Mountain View, California.